Women in Oman: Labor and employment

-Religion

-Omani society and legislation as a whole is based on the Islamic Sharia law which provides men and women with different rights and responsibilities.
-The country's progressive interpretation of Sharia law means that women are allowed to participate in politics, society and workforce to the fullest extent possible, but at the same time not allowing them to ignore their responsibilities they have towards their families.

-The country has made a concerted effort to improve the rights of women in accordance with the Sharia, at the same time keeping their responsibilities in mind as well.

 Attire

 The rules of modesty in Islamic culture require a woman to be modestly covered at all times, especially when traveling farther from the home.
 At home, the Omani woman wears a long dress to her knees along with ankle-length pants and a leeso, or scarf, covering her hair and neck.
 Multitudes of lively colored Jalabiyyas are also worn at home.
 Once outside the home, dress is varied according to regional tastes.
 For some of a more conservative religious background, the burqa is expected to be worn to cover her face in the presence of other males, along with the wiqaya, or head scarf, and the abaya, an all-enveloping cloak revealing only her hands and feet.
 Many women from varying regions of the Sultanate wear the scarf to cover only their hair.

 The cotton burqa is symbolic of the expectations of the ideal woman and act as a mark of respect to represent her modesty and honor as well as her status.
 The burqa, first worn by a young girl after her seven-day honeymoon, is on whenever she is in the presence of strangers or outside the home, covering most of her face from view.
 The highest and lowest classes of Omanis do not wear the burqa—the highest being the children and relatives of the Sultan and the lowest being the poorest women in the town.
 This makes the burqa a symbol of rank as well.
 Some burqa differ in regions and designs as well, varying in size, shape and color.
 The Quran, however, makes no references specific to the modern day burqa.

 The abaya is the conservative dress of choice, favored by women of most social classes and regions.
 The multitudes of designs and decadent embellishments on the modern day abaya has allowed it to become a versatile clothing that can be made either plain or a fashion statement, in Oman and in other neighboring Islamic countries.

+The new freedom for Omani women of the 1970s also included the freedom to unveil, and the first unveiled woman appeared in this time period.
+A woman employed at the Omani television in the 1970s later commented: